 The IMC process is just one way we support students experiencing disruption to their studies.
 An IMC claim may be appropriate for your situation if your assessment has been impacted, though there are also other supports in place.
-Please review the guide to reasons normally considered valid for an IMC.
+Please review the guide to reasons normally considered acceptable for an IMC.

 Seek help if you are having difficulties with your studies or assessments

+Consider speaking to your Director of Studies, Student Experience Officer (School of Management), personal tutor, the Disability Service, the Wellbeing Service or The SU Advice & Support Centre.
 They are there to help you, and the earlier you seek advice the more options may be available to support you.

 Seek academic skills support from the Skills Centre

 Seek support for circumstances related to a long-term health condition

 There is support available from the Disability Service and support options that can be put in place, such as measures agreed through a Disability Access Plan (DAP).
 You may also wish to seek support from the Wellbeing Service.